Jimmy-Kroy/23tree-demo/README.md

 # Using the code

 The code is ready to use.
-The test cases are described in the document TreeTestcases.pdf, which is included in the project.
+The test cases are described in the document TreeTestcases.pdf, which can be found [here](assets/files/TreeTestCases.pdf).
 The CTree class is used to create a tree object.
 The << and >> operators are used in the CTree class.

 All tree functions are encapsulated in two template classes: CTree and CNode.
 Each tree function has a comment block describing its functionality.
 The implementation avoids recursion to prevent stack overflow, using loops instead.
 The print function is more complicated due to this approach.